Back/How I AI

 Step 4: Selling the Dream with AI-Generated Video

-For the final step in stakeholder influence, Marily creates a short promotional video to showcase the user experience.
+To really sell the idea to stakeholders, Marily creates a short promotional video to showcase the user experience.

 Tools of Choice: Flow (by Google Labs) and Sora.